jwt625/jwt625.github.io/_posts/2024-10-13-yapping-on-ebeam-lithography.md

 ### Dose and dose sweep

 I was thinking about whether to skip this section.
 Maybe just a few comments
 - When do you need a dose sweep?
-Including but not limited to: when you have changed your substrate, changed your resist thickness, changed to a new bottle of resist, when you haven't been in the cleanroom for a couple of months, or when the ebeam tool just had a major maintenance, and when your pattern esp. pattern density has changed a lot (except if you are doing PEC and have faith in your PSF).
+Including but not limited to: when you have changed your substrate, changed your resist thickness, changed the beam voltage, changed to a new bottle of resist, when you haven't been in the cleanroom for a couple of months, or when the ebeam tool just had a major maintenance, and when your pattern esp. pattern density has changed a lot (except if you are doing PEC and have faith in your PSF).
 - How much should you sweep? +- 20% should be plenty.
 If it is a new resist for you, it is good to do a larger range to know the absolute limits.
 - Put down labels next to your dose sweep patterns.
 Do not believe in your memory, you will not remember which pattern got which dose.
 Make sure you could see the labels and dose sweep patterns in both optical and scanning electron microscope (e.g. if your dose sweep pattern is tiny, you'll struggle to locate it under SEM.
 Put down some big labels and use a big beam to expose the labels).

-## Mounting and locating
+## Mounting

 Mounting the chip has very similar concern as for wirebonding, if you have read that post.
 But everything is more tight.
 There are pretty much three factors: no chip moving around during the exposure, rotation or tilt needs to be small, and it has to discharge properly
 - No moving around: do a shake test after you've done mounting the chip.
 It does not need to be crazy, the EBL is not doing 10*g like commercial EUVs, but the stage will be accelerating.
 This is more important when you have multiple chips on the same holder or even held using the same clamp.
 Avoid this if you can, but sometimes you just have more chips than the holders there are.